How Does Comparative Negligence Affect a Slip and Fall Case?

 The Defendant's Strategy

-In slip and fall cases where comparative negligence is at the forefront, the defendant's strategy will be to show you were indeed quite responsible for your accident, if not completely responsible.
+In slip and fall cases where comparative negligence is at the forefront, the defendant's strategy will show that the plaintiff was indeed partly responsible for your accident.
 Since it is up to the defendant to raise the question of comparative negligence, you as the plaintiff will not be expected by the court to prove you were not negligent.
-Thus, unless the defendant can show you did something wrong or dangerous that resulted in you slipping and falling, it is likely you and your Los Angeles slip and fall attorney will emerge from court as winners.
+Your lawyers will provide the necessary legal defense and negotiate for you to pay the lowest settlement for an accident that should have been avoided.

 Proving the Defendant's Negligence

-While you may think you will have an easy path to victory in your slip and fall case, don't get overconfident.
+While you may think you will have an easy path to victory in your slip and fall case, avoid overconfidence.
 Remember, though you don't necessarily have to prove you were not negligent, you do need to show the defendant was negligent in creating a situation or allowing a situation to develop that led to you being injured.
 Should you fail to do so, your case will be over, meaning no compensation will be coming your way.
-Since you will need compensation to pay your medical bills and allow you to have income while you are out of work, hire a slip and fall lawyer Los Angeles that will use all available evidence to prove a defendant's negligence in these cases.

 Pure Comparative Negligence